emscripten-core/emsdk/README.md

 ### When working on git branches compiled from source, how do I update to a newer compiler version?

-Unlike tags and precompiled versions, a few of the SDK packages are based on "moving" git branches and compiled from source (e.g. sdk-upstream-main, sdk-main, emscripten-main, binaryen-main).
+Unlike tags and precompiled versions, a few of the SDK packages are based on "moving" git branches and compiled from source (e.g. sdk-main, sdk-main, emscripten-main, binaryen-main).
 Because of that, the compiled versions will eventually go out of date as new commits are introduced to the development branches.
 To update an old compiled installation of one of